-The Lady Alliance would like to acknowledge with respect that our headquarters are located on the unceded territories of the Lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations.
+The L. A. Foundation would like to acknowledge with respect that our headquarters are located on the unceded territories of the Lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations.
 We have board members, chapters and volunteers working across Turtle Island and in each and every location we acknowledge celebrate, thank, and give back to the First Nations communities that call each place home.
 We thank them for having cared for this land, continually caring for this land, and having us as a guest within their traditional, ancestral, and unceded territory.

 This acknowledgment is a reminder of the discriminatory, racist, and colonial practices that have created a lasting legacy, and continue to create barriers for Indigenous peoples and communities in North America.
 Allyship is a verb; we encourage you to click above and learn the Lək̓ʷəŋən People’s incredible history + current culture.
 We don’t have all the answers but believe we should give them their land back, and place Indigenous adventurers in leadership positions across the outdoor industry.
 And we want to do just that.